consensus-shipyard/ipc/specs/subnet validator membership.md

 - **Validator power assignment**: how each validator obtains its voting power
 - **Validator quorum**: how the validator agree on the child subnet changes
-- **Validator set changes:** how each validator joins and exists the voting validators
+- **Validator set changes:** how each validator joins and exits the voting validators

 ## Validator Changes